Lorenzopensource/MAIR-Dialog_System/README.md

    System: Hello! welcome to restaurant search engine how can I help you?
     User:  Find a Cuban restaurant in the center
    System: In what area are you looking for a restaurant?
-    I want a restaurant in the west
+    User:  I want a restaurant in the west
    System: In what price range are you looking?
     User: I want a moderately priced restaurant hierrrrrr
    System: So you are looking for a restaurant in west with thai food in the price range moderate right?
     User: Yes
    System: We found this restaurant for you saint johns chop house
     you want another suggestion?
     User: No
 ```